Vincent056/complyctl/docs/man/complyctl-celscanner-plugin.md

 The plugin is not meant to be executed directly, it communicates with complyctl via gRPC.
 It has configurable options that can be configured via a manifest file, complyctl processes the manifest file and sends the configuration values to the plugin.

-When the plugin receives the **generate** command from complyctl, it will convert OSCAL rules from the assessment plan into CEL expressions and generate rule files in YAML format.
-The generated files are placed in the **celscanner** directory under user workspace.

-When the plugin receives the **scan** command from complyctl, it will evaluate the CEL rules against the target environment using multiple input sources (Kubernetes, filesystem, HTTP, system) and return the observations to complyctl based on CEL evaluation results.
+When the plugin receives the **scan** command from complyctl, it loads CEL rules from YAML files in the rules directory, maps OSCAL Rule/Check IDs to these rules using a mapping configuration, evaluates the CEL rules against the target environment using multiple input sources (Kubernetes, filesystem, HTTP, system), and returns the observations to complyctl based on CEL evaluation results.

 The plugin supports both local evaluation and remote evaluation via CEL RPC Server.
 For security reasons, system command execution is limited to service status checks only.